-- Calls were checked for the correct call progress tones and cadences. - During the ringing state, the ring back tone and destination ringing were checked. - Calls were checked in both hands-free and handset mode in compliance with internal Avaya requirement. - Calls were checked for speech path in both directions using spoken words to ensure clarity of speech. - The display(s) of the sets/clients involved were checked for consistent and expected CLID and redirection information both prior to answer and after call establishment. - The speech path and messaging system were observed for timely and quality End to End tone and audio path as well as application responses. - The call server maintenance terminal window was open during the test execution for the monitoring of BUG(s), ERROR and AUD messages (See Section 5.1.2). - Speech path was checked before and after calls were put on hold and resumed from each end. - Calls were checked to ensure that all resources such as Virtual trunks, TDM trunks, Sets and VGWs (Voice Gateways) were released when calls were ended (see SIP Trunk monitoring in Section 9.2).
+- Calls were checked for the correct call progress tones and cadences. - During the ringing state, the ring back tone and destination ringing were checked. - Calls were checked in both hands-free and handset mode due to internal Avaya requirement. - Calls were checked for speech path in both directions using spoken words to ensure clarity of speech. - The display(s) of the sets/clients involved were checked for consistent and expected CLID and redirection information both prior to answer and after call establishment. - The speech path and messaging system were observed for timely and quality End to End tone audio path generation and application responses. - The call server maintenance terminal window was open during the test execution for the monitoring of BUG(s), ERROR and AUD messages (See Section 5.1.2). - Speech path was checked before and after calls were put on/off hold from each end. - Calls were checked to ensure that all resources such as Virtual trunks, TDM trunks, Sets and VGWs (Voice Gateways) were released when calls were ended (See SIP Trunk monitoring in Section 9.2).